-Kellogg’s EMBA application essay questions may seem deceptively simple.
-They’re short – but complex, and together they draw out a holistic view of you as a person and as a professional, including both what you’ve done and how you think and perceive.
-To the extent possible, ground your essays in detail and concrete experience, and use reflection as the thread weaving those details and experiences together into a vivid whole.
+Kellogg’s two required EMBA application essay questions present a paradox: they’re straightforward and complex.
+Together, they draw out a fully rounded view of you as a person and as a professional, what you’ve done and how you think and perceive the world.
+To the extent possible, ground your essays in detail and concrete experience, and use reflection as the thread weaving those details and experiences into a vivid whole.

-1. What do you want to achieve in your professional life?
+What are your short-term and long-term career goals?
 What have you already done to get there and how do you think Kellogg can help you?
+(450 word maximum)

-“What you want to achieve” means your career vision; therefore, discuss the impact you hope to have.
-Support this vision by, succinctly, discussing your goals in specific terms: likely positions, which company or companies, desired location, and possibly anticipated challenges.
-Then connect the dots: explain how this stated path will enable you to achieve the vision.
+In presenting your goals, frame them with “why” you want to pursue that path and the impact you hope to have.
+Clarifying this motivation will animate the essay and engage the reader.
+Also, of course, support this vision by describing your goals in specific terms: likely positions, which company or industry, desired location, and some related context, e.g. anticipated challenges you or your organization may face, your take on industry trends and how they affect your goals, and so forth.
+Then connect the dots: explain how this stated path will enable you to deliver the desired impact.

-In asking what you have already done to pursue these goals, the adcom is essentially seeking evidence that you are truly committed to this career, and that it’s not just something you thought of yesterday.
+In asking what you have already done to pursue these goals, the adcom is essentially seeking evidence that you are truly committed to this career path.
 Answering this part allows you to show that you are proactive, strategic, and resourceful.
-Don’t cite everything you’ve done in this regard, but identify the 2-3 most important things – and what you gained from them.
-In discussing why Kellogg will be the next important step on that path, link the resources of the Kellogg EMBA to your specific learning and professional needs arising from your planned path.
-(And keep in mind essay 2, to avoid redundancy.)
+Don’t cite everything you’ve done in this regard, but rather identify the 2-3 most important experiences – and what you gained from them.
+In explaining why Kellogg must be the next step on that path, link the resources of the Kellogg EMBA to the specific learning and professional needs arising from your planned path.

 Define what community means to you.
 Share an example of how you contribute to a community and how that contribution is impacting that community.
 (450 word maximum)